zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 * [**BSConv as general drop-in replacement**](#bsconv-as-general-drop-in-replacement)
     * replaces convolutions in existing model definitions by BSConv
     * suited for CNNs which use regular convolutions (without groups, bottlenecks, etc.), e.g. ResNets (up to ResNet-34), VGGs, DenseNets, etc.
-    * for other models (e.g. MobileNets, ResNets-50 and larger, EfficientNets, etc.) use our ready-to-use model definitions (see below)
+    * for other models (e.g. MobileNets, ResNets-50 and larger, EfficientNets, etc.) use our ready-to-use model definitions (see above)
 * [**BSConv PyTorch modules**](#bsconv-pytorch-modules)
     * these modules can be used instead of regular convolution layers
     * suited for building custom models from scratch